 Article 19: The Ministry of Commerce is responsible for interpreting these Measures.

-Article 20: These Measures take effect from their date of issue.
+Article 20: These Measures are to take effect from their date of publication.